Why would you need a Parliamentarian?

 My fee ranges from $50 to $150 per hour.
 The amount is established once we have a conversation about what your issues are and what help you need.

 Parliamentarians are advisors.

-Often, there is a script, a tool to help the Chair run the meeting smoothly.
+Often, there is a script to help the Chair run the meeting smoothly.
 A good script will anticipate what will happen.
 Robert’s Rules of Order come into play once a motion is on the floor — as in the example above.
 The Chair needs to know how to handle each motion and what vote is required.
 The Parliamentarian is there to assist the Chair in following the rules and typically assists with script writing for a Convention.

 Presiding at a meeting

 In some organizations, it is desirable to have a completely neutral party run the meeting.
 Parliamentarians can be hired to do this; some are known as professional presiders.